Mobile Menu

 GEO 203/ENE 203

-This course introduces solid Earth system science, quantifying the underlying physical and chemical processes to study the formation and evolution of Earth through time.
-We discuss how these processes create and sustain habitable conditions on Earth’s surface, including feedbacks and tipping points as recorded in the geologic record.
-Topics include: stellar and planetary formation, plate tectonics, the geologic record, natural resources, the hydrologic cycle and sedimentation, paleoclimatology, and the “Anthropocene”.
-Students will apply these topics to the recent geologic past to assess the impact of humans on their environments.
+This course introduces solid Earth system science, quantifying underlying physical and chemical processes to study the formation and evolution of Earth through time.
+We discuss how these processes create and sustain habitable conditions on Earth, including feedbacks and tipping points as recorded in the geologic record.
+Topics include stellar and planetary formation, plate tectonics, seismology, minerals/rocks, the geologic timescale, natural resources, the hydrologic cycle and sedimentation, paleoclimatology, and the “Anthropocene.”
+Students will apply these topics to the recent past to assess human impact on the environment.

 Thermodynamics